Reducing False Calls in AOI Systems [Case Study] - Intelliarts

 Manual product inspection does go into the pipeline of the manufacturer we worked with.
 The station operator comes and rechecks the product every time the system detects the defect.
 A long time ago, the AOI system has been introduced to manufacturing to reduce the amount of manual work and unburden AOI inspectors.
 Still, the manufacturer cannot do without human expertise, believing it’s contributing to its performance.

-Unfortunately, based on the work of our customer, we can see that no AOI system is ideal for 100% when it comes to defect detection.
+Unfortunately, based on the work of our customer, we can see that no automated optical inspection system is ideal for 100% when it comes to defect detection.
 The customer reached out to Intelliarts with the false detection of polarity issues made by the AOI system.
 This problem caused downtime and put an extra toll on the manufacturer’s productivity.
-On its factory floor, the procedure is as follows: each defect reported by the AOI system has to be verified.
+On its factory floor, the procedure is as follows: each production defect reported by the automated optical inspection system has to be verified.
 The company stops the manufacturing of the particular PCB or chip entirely for an unspecified amount of time.

 The highest cost, though, is caused by industrial downtime.
 According to the Vanson Bourne Research Study, almost 82% of manufacturers that have faced unplanned downtime in the last three years experienced two outages of an average of four hours, which estimatedly equaled $2 million.
 Moreover, the higher the percentage of false defects, the higher the chance that an AOI operator will miss a real defect the next time due to negligence or inattentiveness.
 Together, all this explains why reaching zero downtime should be as important for manufacturers as improving quality and optimizing productivity.